rivosinc/JumpStart/README.md

 Diags are expected to provide sources (C and assembly files) and it's attributes in a YAML file.

+**Diags are expected to follow the [RISC-V ABI Calling Convention](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf).** For example, a diag cannot use the Thread Pointer register (x4) for it's own purposes.

 For example, `test003` has:
 * Sources
   * [test003.c](tests/test003.c)